(Back to the Crossroads Search main page)

 Historical Statistics of the United States, Millennial Edition Online (UW-Madison subscription) (Cambridge University Press)

-The historical counterpart to the annual Statistical Abstract of the United States has finally been updated and put online!
 The previous edition covered colonial times through 1970 and was issued by the U.S. Bureau of the Census in honor of the U.S. Bicentennial (DISC has the bicentennial edition on CD-ROM).
-The present edition, greatly expanded and updated, was undertaken by Cambridge University Press, resulting in a web edition as well as 5 volumes in print (print volumes available at several libraries on the UW-Madison campus, including the CDE print library).
+The present edition, greatly expanded and updated, was undertaken by Cambridge University Press, resulting in a web edition as well as 5 volumes in print (print volumes available at several libraries on the UW-Madison campus).
 Major subject categories include: Population, Work and Welfare, Economic Structure and Performance, Economic Sectors, Governance and International Relations.
 The online version offers tables for download in XLS and CSV, along with a custom table feature for combining more than one table.
 The custom tables and some other site features require a free registration, in addition to the subscription provided by UW-Madison via IP-authentication.

 HNPStats (World Bank)